pbs/matchmaker/README.md

 Possible `error_message` returns:
 * Illegal user ID: the user_id you sent contains characters other than alphanumerics or _-=
+* This device has already been registered to you!: applies when ALLOW_MULTIPLE is enabled
 * No device associated with that auth code: either the auth code expired, or the user entered the auth code wrong
 * No such user exists: Matchmaker checked your user storage and found no user matching that user_id
 * Another user has already registered this device: Matchmaker does not currently support having multiple users linked to the same device.
 Unlink the device, or ponder your failings.